XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-common-fields.md

 ## NetworkID Field
 [New in: rippled 1.11.0][]

 The `NetworkID` field is a protection against "cross-chain" transaction replay attacks, preventing the same transaction from being copied over and executing on a [parallel network](parallel-networks.html) that it wasn't intended for.
-For compatibility with existing chains, the `NetworkID` field **MUST BE OMITTED** for any network with a Network ID of 1024 or less, but **MUST BE INCLUDED** for any network with a Network ID of 1025 or greater.
+For compatibility with existing chains, the `NetworkID` field must be omitted on any network with a Network ID of 1024 or less, but must be included on any network with a Network ID of 1025 or greater.
 The following table shows the status and values for various known networks:

 | Network       | ID | `NetworkID` Field |
 |---------------|----|-------------------|